eserozvataf/tcomb-additional-types/README.md

-## Update: I'm no longer using tcomb-form.
-I'm looking somebody that will replace me as the author/maintainer of this project.
+## Update: Orphan Project.
+Send me a mail if you'd like to become the maintainer/developer.

 Exports types for [tcomb-form](https://github.com/gcanti/tcomb-form).